 What they found is that while children realize that intelligence can be gained through proper education, their foundational understanding of intelligence is formed before they even start explicitly learning a curriculum.

 The research paper, published in the June 2016 issue of Psychological Science, points to the conclusion that parents have a significant influence on their kid’s understanding and outlook on intelligence.
-Interestingly enough, this outlook and understanding doesn’t come from the parents’ thoughts on intelligence; rather, they come from how parents view failure.
+Interestingly enough, this outlook and understanding do not come from the parents’ thoughts on intelligence; rather, they come from how parents view failure.

-Some parents have the tendency to believe that failure is terrible, irreparable situation from which they must shield their children.
+Some parents have the tendency to believe that failure is terrible, an irreparable situation from which they must shield their children.
 In other words, they’ll go to great lengths to protect their children from experiencing failure.
 Alternatively, some parents find failure to be an important tool for growth in their children.
 These are the types of parents who help kids realise that failure is okay, and can help them be better people in the long run.

-According to a study reported by Psychology Today, “parents of fourth and fifth grade children were asked about their mindset about intelligence (fixed vs. malleable) and their orientation toward failure (debilitating vs. valuable).
+According to a study reported by Psychology Today, “parents of fourth and fifth-grade children were asked about their mindset about intelligence (fixed vs. malleable) and their orientation toward failure (debilitating vs. valuable).
 Their children were asked about their mindset about intelligence.
 Their children’s mindset about intelligence was much better predicted by their parents’ beliefs about failure than their beliefs about intelligence.”

 So why does a parent’s outlook on failure affect a child’s understanding of intelligence?